PaulBecerra/StreamlabsProxy/README.md

 # StreamlabsProxy

-A API provider/proxy that provides plaintext responses for Streamlabs API
+API provider/proxy that provides plaintext responses for Streamlabs API

 This app was built using Node JS, and Babel